zenustech/zeno/README.md

 ## Install from package manager

-Arch Linux users may try:
+Arch Linux users may install Zeno from [AUR](https://aur.archlinux.org):
 ```bash
 yay -S zeno
 ```
-for installing Zeno from [AUR](https://aur.archlinux.org).
+The package is maintained by @archibate.

 ## Contributors